\"Writing.Com

 “‘Don’t knows fo’ sho, Massah Mike, but don’t tink diss hoss be hurtin’ none, ‘cep’n maybe for a couple bruises from that sumbitchin’ coward,” Moses scowled.
 “Seems he could be awright.
 Why, he be a fine lookin’ lil’ fella, yassah.’
 Moses alluded to the colt’s smallish size at 15-2 hands versus 16 for an average thoroughbred.

 “As time moved on, the beating incident had faded into memory as Suffolk’s race meet was coming to a close in the fall.
 Several stables had already vanned to southern destinations while other trainers decided to cull sore or mediocre horses not up to grade for winter meets.
 Others sought to free up stall space, making room for incoming two-year-olds prepping for spring campaigns.
-Like now, Robby, a common practice for dumping stock was to enter horses at lower claiming ranks than normal, hoping to tempt owners and smaller trainer stables into claiming away a bargain— and that meant us as we were desperately looking as well.
+And like now, Robby, a common practice for dumping stock was to enter horses at lower claiming ranks than normal, hoping to tempt owners and smaller trainer stables into claiming away a bargain— and that meant us as we were desperately looking as well.

 “Two weeks earlier, one of Papa’s horses had been claimed and we lost another that had to be given away after pulling up lame with a torn suspensory.
 We were down to only three runners and in dire need of replacements if we had any hope of earning a living in Louisiana.